loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ![](./resources/flowmatic-logo-3.0-small.png)

+*   Paul Graham on Linguistic Diversity:

     >   "All languages are equally powerful in the sense of being Turing equivalent, but that’s not the sense of the
     >   word programmers care about.
 (No one wants to program a Turing machine.)
     >
     >   The kind of power programmers care
     >   about may not be formally definable, but one way to explain it would be to say that it refers to features
     >   you could only get in the less powerful language by writing an interpreter for the more powerful language in
     >   it.
     >
     >   If language A has an operator for removing spaces from strings and language B doesn’t, that probably
     >   doesn’t make A more powerful, because you can probably write a subroutine to do it in B.
     >
     >   But if A supports,
     >   say, recursion, and B doesn’t, that’s not likely to be something you can fix by writing library
     >   functions."—Paul Graham, *Beating the Averages*

 ############################################################################################################